-If you’ve decided to list something on eBay Spain make sure your description is clear and in correct Spanish – get a friend to help if necessary.
-A better description will attract more potential buyers.
+If you’ve decided to list something on eBay Spain make sure your Spanish description is clear.
+Photos should be good quality and well lit, especially for more expensive items.

 Set an auction end time for when most people are online, taking into account where your potential market is.
-If you’re aiming at Spain, end auctions in the evening (around 8 pm) avoiding Friday and Saturday evenings.
+If you’re aiming at Spain, end auctions in the evening (around 8 pm), avoid Friday and Saturday evenings and major sporting events.

 If you’re located on the Spanish mainland or the Balearics, if you accept offers from a location in the Canary Islands then the cost of shipping will be a lot higher.
-It might be a good idea to limit your geographical area to the mainland, unless this could negatively affect the number of offers you’ll get.
+Consider limiting the geographical area to avoid any issues.

 Don’t forget – on eBay the old adage of “one man’s trash is another man’s treasure” is definitely true as the weirdest things can be found.
 So, before you throw something away thinking that no-one could ever want to buy it, try listing it first.
 You could even list items to collect at 0.01€ rather than take them to the local Punto Limpio!